KrinaA27/Smart-Cannon-Projectile-Motion-Simulator/README.md

 ### How to Run
-1. Download the file and run it through the Python IDLE, or enter python Projectile_Motion_Simulation.py into the command prompt.
+1. Download the file and run it through the Python IDLE, or enter python Projectile_cannon.py into the command prompt.
-2. Code will run the simulation.
+2. Code will run the simulation and produce graphs.

 ### References
 Fundamentals of Physics — Halliday, Resnick & Walker